AthenaModel/kite/README.md

 * Reduce the dependency on Makefiles, except for building C/C++ code.
 * Manage the dependencies on Mars and on the required basekit explicitly, rather than relying on Subversion's svn:externals to pull them in.
-  (This is in preparation for a move to git.)
-* Abstract Subversion out of the formal build process, e.g., Kite should be able to build the application and tag it using the de facto CM tool.
+* Abstract Subversion out of the formal build process, e.g., Kite should be able to build the application without reference to the VCS.
 * Allow greater modularization of the Mars and Athena codebase: instead of two huge projects (Mars and Athena) allow a number of smaller, more easily manageable projects.
 For example, the latlong conversion